As a freelancer, it can be hard to conceptualize that you’re operating a small business.

 As a freelancer, you’ll wear many hats to pinch pennies to reduce your expenses.
 When you’re starting out, taking a do-it-yourself (DIY) approach will help you keep your costs low.

 You can also cut your normal business expenses by using free online resources.
-For example, consider using business card templates and a logo maker instead of paying a graphic designer to create a brand for your business.
+For example, consider using a business name generator or a logo maker instead of paying a graphic designer to create a brand for your business.

 Looking to become a UX designer and start your career off on the right foot?
 Our blog has got you covered with all the information you need to get started!